 Qualified osteopaths adhere to a practice standards set out by the General Osteopathic Council.
 Our course will help you to build on skills you already have and develop new skills required to meet these standards.
 If you are interested in looking at the areas in which osteopathic practice standards are focussed you can view them on the General Osteopathic Council website here

-The course is not currently registered for SFE loans.
-The college is currently going through the process to register with the Office For Students.
-Once registered, fees are likely to be £6750 i.e. within the maximum SFE loan.
+The college is currently going through the process to register with the Office for Students.
+Once registered students should be able to access Student Finance Loans.